example42/example42.github.io/_drafts/2018-02-05-fosdem_and_cfgmgmt_camp.md

 - CFEngine and IoT hackaton
 - Ansible Lightbulb Workshop

-These are very tool specifc sessions which operate indipendently.
+These are very tool specifc sessions which run parallel.
 Choose wiseley on where to head to.

 Happy System and COnfiguration Automation,